RALEIGH, N.C. (WTVD) -- Here's the latest news and information on COVID-19 and the COVID-19 vaccines.

 Tuesday is the deadline to show proof of vaccination.

 "There's no great celebration to reach 99 percent because we still have a small group that aren't compliant," said UNC Health Chief Clinical Officer Dr. Matt Ewend.
-"We're one great team, so if we have even one teammate who isn't going to make it, than that's upsetting for us."
+"We're one great team, so if we have even one teammate who isn't going to make it, then that's upsetting for us."

 UNC Health says a vaccine mandate is nothing new and there are other shots employees must get.
 They include: